Mycorrhiza helper bacteria

 Mycorrhiza helper bacteria (MHB) are a group of organisms that form symbiotic associations with both ectomycorrhiza and arbuscular mycorrhiza.
 MHBs are diverse and belong to a wide variety of bacterial phyla including both Gram-negative and Gram-positive bacteria.
-Some of the most common MHBs observed in studies belong to the phylas Pseudomonas and Streptomyces.
+Some of the most common MHBs observed in studies belong to the genera Pseudomonas and Streptomyces.
 MHBs have been seen to have extremely specific interactions with their fungal hosts at times, but this specificity is lost with plants.
 MHBs enhance mycorrhizal function, growth, nutrient uptake to the fungus and plant, improve soil conductance, aid against certain pathogens, and help promote defense mechanisms.
 These bacteria are naturally present in the soil, and form these complex interactions with fungi as plant root development starts to take shape.
 The mechanisms through which these interactions take shape are not well-understood and needs further study.

 Taxonomy

 MHBs consist of a diverse group of bacteria, often gram-negative and gram-positive bacteria.
 Most of the bacteria are associated with both ectomycorrhiza and arbuscular mycorrhiza, but some show specificity to a particular type of fungus.
 The common phyla that MHB belong to will be addressed in the following sections, as well as common genera.